nih-cfde/c2m2/draft-C2M2_specification_with_Levels/Level_0_popout.assets_and_asset_manifest_deliverable.md

+This document defines C2M2 Level 0, which is the simplest of several increasingly complex variants of the Crosscut Metadata Model (C2M2).

-# The Common Fund Data Ecosystem's Crosscut Metadata Model (CFDE C2M2)
+# Background: The Common Fund Data Ecosystem's Crosscut Metadata Model (CFDE C2M2)

+The Common Fund Data Ecosystem group is creating a new software system centered around the Crosscut
-This document introduces the Crosscut Metadata Model (C2M2), a flexible standard for describing biomedical experimental data.
-The Common Fund Data Ecosystem group is creating a new infrastructure, with C2M2 as its central concept, through which powerful cross-dataset searches, custom aggregation of experimental data and scale-powered statistical analysis methods will be made possible for the biomedical research community at an unprecedented scope.
+Metadata Model (C2M2), a flexible technical standard for describing biomedical experimental resources and data at any of several pre-defined levels of model complexity.
+The purpose of this new system is to support powerful cross-dataset searches, custom aggregation of experimental data, and scale-powered statistical analysis methods for the biomedical research community at an unprecedented scope.

-Using this new infrastructure, data coordinating centers ([DCCs](../draft-CFDE_glossary/glossary.md#DCCs)) can share structured information ([metadata](../draft-CFDE_glossary/glossary.md#metadata)) about their experimental resources with the research community, dramatically widening access to usable observational data and accelerating discovery.
+Using this system, data coordinating centers ([DCCs](../draft-CFDE_glossary/glossary.md#DCCs)) can share structured information ([metadata](../draft-CFDE_glossary/glossary.md#metadata)) about their experimental resources with the research community, dramatically widening access to usable observational data and accelerating discovery.

-## DCC Metadata Submissions
+# Background: DCC metadata submissions

 DCCs will collect and provide metadata to CFDE describing experimental resources within their purview.
 Each metadata